SmartDataLab/news-tls/README.md

+# Description

+Our code is based on news-tls from ACL 2020 paper.
+Our main contribution is taxo-tree and plugin.

 # News Timeline Summarization
 Data & code for the ACL 2020 paper Examining the State-of-the-Art in News Timeline Summarization ([paper](https://www.aclweb.org/anthology/2020.acl-main.122.pdf),  [slides](acl20-slides.pdf)).